junhecui/budget-app/README.md

 struggles with budgeting as I do.

 ## User Stories
-- As a user, I want to be able to create a **budget** and add it to a
-- list of my other budgets.
+- As a user, I want to be able to create a **budget** with a name and add it to a list of my other budgets.
 - As a user, I want to be able to delete a **budget** from the list.
-- As a user, I want to be able to add **expenses** to my budget.
+- As a user, I want to be able to add **expenses** to my budget as well as the name of the expense.
-- As a user, I want to be able to add **income** to my budget.
+- As a user, I want to be able to add **income** sources to my budget as well as the name of the income source.
+- As a user, I want to be able to view my **total expenses**.
+- As a user, I want to be able to view my **total income**.
+- As a user, I want to be able to view my **net income** (expenses - income).